 what they look like

-They remain pretty much the same at the end as they were at the beginning.
+They stay pretty much the same emotionally at the end of the story as they were at the beginning.

 Go through an emotional change within themselves.

-These characters have a change in personality or attitude.
+These characters have a lasting change in personality or attitude.

 If it's written in